 Montana

-Most programs are administered by the Department of Commerce, while the Department of Revenue oversees a few.
-The Montana Board of Investment reviews loan applications submitted by local governments to offset infrastructure costs required by businesses.
+The Department of Commerce administers most programs, while the Department of Revenue oversees a few.
+The Montana Board of Investment reviews loan applications from local governments to offset infrastructure costs required by businesses.

 There is a data portal for all of Montana’s loans and grants, but there are no disclosures for tax breaks.
 The Department of Revenue publishes tax expenditures biennially.
-The Annual Comprehensive Financial Reports contain just the one tax abatement program that has an approval process.
+The Annual Comprehensive Financial Reports contain just one tax abatement program with an approval process.
 Few of Montana’s localities report tax abatements as required by Statement No. 77.

 Montana does not have in place a process for evaluating incentives.
 It came close in 2015 when a bill passed the Legislature that would require tax credits to be reviewed prior to expiration, but the governor vetoed it.